software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 When set to `false` the back swipe gesture will be disabled.
 The default value is `true`.

+### keyboardAvoidingEnabled (iOS only)

+Boolean indicating whether it should shrink the screen height when keyboard is active.
+Mimics the behavior of wrapping the screen with KeyboardAvoidingView.
+Defaults to `false`.

 ### `nativeBackButtonDismissalEnabled` (Android only)

 Boolean indicating whether, when the Android default back button is clicked, the `pop` action should be performed on the native side or on the JS side to be able to prevent it.